wp-plugins/responsivevoice-text-to-speech/readme.txt

 = 1.1.2 =
 * FIX: multiple instances of ResponsiveVoice buttons now work on the same page.
+* FIX: fixed vertical alignment of the ResponsiveVoice logo in buttons.
 * FEATURE: added the possibility to only speak a piece of text.
-Just surround it with [responsivevoice][/responsivevoice].
+Just surround it with [responsivevoice] and [/responsivevoice].
 Its parameters are voice and buttontext, like with [responsivevoice_button].

 = 1.1.1 =
-* FIX: Text in [RVListenButton] won't wrap anymore.
+* FIX: Text in [responsivevoice_button] won't wrap anymore.
 * Added FAQ and Support links to the plugin's action row in Wordpress' "Installed plugins" page.

 = 1.1 =